roberthdg/calculate-shipping-costs-with-google-maps-api/README.md

 To run this project you'll need to have nodejs and npm installed on your machine.

-To activate the Google Maps API, paste a valid key in the maps.googleapis.com script located in src/app/views/partials/_footer.ejs
+In order to activate the Google Maps API, paste a valid key in the maps.googleapis.com script located in src/app/views/partials/_footer.ejs